-Don’t let COBRA issues cost you time, money and productivity.
+Don’t let COBRA Administration issues cost you time, money, and productivity.

-While COBRA administration is critical, it can be very complex and time-consuming—especially for benefits teams managing multiple services with limited resources.
-As a result, COBRA is often overlooked in the grand scheme of priorities — so much so that the IRS estimates more than 90% of all employers fall out of compliance with COBRA regulations.
+While COBRA administration services are critical, it can be very complex and time-consuming—especially for benefits teams juggling multiple services with limited resources.
+As a result, COBRA administration services are often overlooked in the grand scheme of priorities—so much so that the IRS estimates more than 90% of all employers fall out of compliance with COBRA regulations.

 DID YOU KNOW…

 The most notable and common non-compliance infractions is the failure to provide the COBRA Notice in a timely fashion.